clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

 ###################################################

 |CLOSIA| uses the Systemd-Boot boot loader, which does not support multi-
 booting without manual manipulation.
-This tutorial shows how to modify the boot loader for |CL| to work with other :abbr:`OSes (operating systems)`.
+This tutorial shows how to configure the
+|CL| boot loader to work with other :abbr:`OSes (operating systems)`.

 Process overview
 ****************